Avaaz: Facebook’s algorithm drove 3.8 billion views of health misinformation

-Despite concerted efforts by Facebook to combat fake news and propaganda, the social network has enabled 3.8 billion views of health misinformation.
-According to a new report from Avaaz, a global citizens’ movement that monitors election freedom and disinformation, websites containing such misinformation received almost 4 times as many views as sites by certified health organizations such as the WHO and CDC.
+Despite Facebook’s efforts to combat fake news and propaganda, the social network has enabled 3.8 billion views of health misinformation in the past year, according to a new report from Avaaz.
+The global citizens’ movement that monitors election freedom and disinformation said websites containing such misinformation received almost 4 times as many views as sites by certified health organizations like the World Health Organization (WHO) and Centers for Disease Control (CDC).

-Earlier this year, Facebook announced partnerships with such organizations that would include efforts to drive users toward reliable information while weeding out disinformation related to COVID-19.
-While these efforts may have had some impact, Avaaz found that overall misinformation related to health issues received 460 million views in April 2020, and 3.8 billion over the past year.
+Earlier this year, Facebook partnered with such organizations to drive users toward reliable information and weed out disinformation related to COVID-19.
+While these efforts may have had some impact, Avaaz found that overall misinformation related to health issues received 460 million views in April 2020, and 3.8 billion over the full year.

-The data in the new study is the latest evidence that Facebook officials are failing to control rampant disinformation and propaganda on the platform that has 2.7 billion users.
-Even as Facebook CEO Mark Zuckerberg has repeatedly vowed to crack down, most recently by removing accounts related to the QAnon conspiracy theory, the vast reach of the platform and its algorithm designed to fuel engagement with emotional content continue to leave it open to widespread exploitation.
+The data in the new study is the latest evidence that Facebook officials are failing to control rampant disinformation and propaganda on the platform, which has 2.7 billion users.
+Even as Facebook CEO Mark Zuckerberg has repeatedly vowed to crack down on such content, most recently by removing accounts related to the QAnon conspiracy theory, the vast reach of the platform and its algorithm designed to fuel engagement with emotional content leave it open to widespread exploitation.

 “This is a kind of a pattern in Facebook,” said Avaaz researcher Luca Nicotra.
 “Kind of going in the right direction, but kind of falling short.
 I think what is interesting about this latest report is that we’re looking at what’s basically left on the platform after everything they’ve done.”

-Fighting Facebook Disinformation
+Fighting Facebook disinformation

 In recent years, Avaaz has been campaigning to convince Facebook to take aggressive steps to fight disinformation.
-In reports on election disinformation, France’s Yellow Vest protests, and the Spanish elections, Avaaz has uncovered abuses on the Facebook platform that the company subsequently addressed by removing accounts or changing policies.
+In reports on election disinformation, France’s Yellow Vest protests, and the Spanish elections, Avaaz uncovered abuses on the Facebook platform that the company subsequently addressed by removing accounts or changing policies.

-Earlier this year, Avaaz revealed gaps in Facebook’s efforts to fight COVID-19 disinformation, and Facebook then announced it would retroactively send alerts to any users who had interacted with content subsequently labeled misleading.
-Nicotra said that correction effort has been promising, but still remains too small and sporadic to be effective.
+After Avaaz revealed gaps in Facebook’s efforts to fight COVID-19 disinformation earlier this year, Facebook announced it would retroactively send alerts to any users who had interacted with content subsequently labeled misleading.
+Nicotra said that correction effort has been promising but remains too small and sporadic to be effective.

 For instance, sometimes users are notified that they may have interacted with misinformation, but they are not told specifically what the content was or what the correct information is.

-In addition to expanding this correction effort, Avaaz called on Facebook to “detox” its algorithm to downgrade posts by misinformation actors to lower their reach by 80%.
-Nicotra said he’s less concerned with Facebook removing misinformation or the accounts that generate it because that allows other actors to claim censorship and weaponize the company’s actions to gain further attention.
+In addition to expanding this correction effort, Avaaz called on Facebook to “detox” its algorithm to downgrade posts by misinformation actors and lower their reach by 80%.
+Nicotra said he’s less interested in Facebook removing misinformation or the accounts that generate it because that allows other actors to claim censorship and weaponize the company’s actions to gain further attention.

 Far more critical is the need to “detox” the algorithm to reduce the ability for such content to spread, he said.

 “Stop giving these pages free promotion,” Nicotra said.
-“You know that your algorithm loves divisive content and misinformation is in that category.
-Zuckerberg himself has said that we know the algorithm, if left without constraint, will push this content over and over and this is what we’re seeing.
-There is an issue at the DNA of the platform and they need to have the courage to tackle it.”
+“You know that your algorithm loves divisive content, and misinformation is in that category.
+Zuckerberg himself has said that we know the algorithm, if left without constraint, will push this content over and over, and this is what we’re seeing.
+There is an issue at the DNA of the platform, and they need to have the courage to tackle it.”

 The new report drew on data compiled by Newsguard, a newstrust company that identifies websites and publishers that create misleading content.
 Avaaz focused on five countries: the United States, the United Kingdom, France, Germany, and Italy.
-So the numbers cited represent only a fraction of the impact such posts had.
+This means the numbers cited represent only a fraction of the impact such posts had globally.

-Falling Short
+Falling short

-In drilling down into health misinformation, Avaaz found that Facebook’s efforts were having minimal impact.
+Drilling down into health misinformation, Avaaz found that Facebook’s efforts were having minimal impact.
 For instance, only 16% of health misinformation identified by Facebook had received a warning label.
-The other 84% had no labels and were still circulating widely.
+The other 84% of misleading content had no labels and was still circulating widely.

 “This investigation is one of the first to measure the extent to which Facebook’s efforts to combat vaccine and health misinformation on its platform have been successful, both before and during its biggest test yet: the coronavirus pandemic,” the report says.
 “It finds that even the most ambitious among Facebook’s strategies are falling short of what is needed to effectively protect society.”

-The health misinformation still found on the platform included articles such as:
+Health misinformation still found on the platform included articles such as:

 - 8.4 million views for a story claiming that a Bill Gates-backed polio vaccination program has left half a million children in India paralyzed.